 Nevertheless, all of this could change following the invention of a way to record computer data using magnets, at faster processing speeds, and at virtually zero energy costs.
 If this new method is used in the creation of magnetic memories inside of hard drives, then computer processes could be very less energy intensive.

 In an ordinary data encoding process, tiny magnets called spins are oriented inside magnetic hard-drives or magnetic readers in other drives, in order to encode data.
 The head reader is then used to read the information which was previously recorded magnetically.
-During the latter process, a huge amount of energy and thus electricity is consumed in the retrieving of information.
+During the latter process, a huge amount of energy and thus, electricity is consumed in the retrieving of information.

-In the new method, short pulses of light (one trillionth of a second) concentrated in special antennas placed on top of a magnet, are employed as an alternative to electricity in inducing spins or changes of the state of the small magnet required to record data magnetically.
+In this new method, short pulses of light (one trillionth of a second) concentrated in special antennas placed on top of a magnet, are employed as an alternative to electricity in inducing spins or changes of the state of the small magnet required to record data magnetically.
 The method is super fast and the temperature of the magnet does not increase at all.
 The scientists from Lancaster University, Regensburg University, Radboud University and Russian Academy of Sciences demonstrated the new method by pulsing a magnet with ultrashort light bursts using terahertz infrared waves.
 Even the strongest terahertz infrared light cannot produce strong enough pulses that could alter the orientation of a magnet.

 When these spins and a terahertz electric field are coupled, also a method discovered by the team, the orientation of a magnet is switched and very fast.
 The team then added a small antenna placed on top of a magnet in order to concentrate and enhance the electric field, and this field is able to navigate the magnetization to its new orientation in one trillionth of a second.
 Each spin in the new process requires only one quantum of the terahertz light, i.e., a photon.